redstone-squid/Redstone-Squid/README.md

 ## Other Commands

 This list of commands is subject to change due to improvements and new features.
+In fact, `discord.py` provides self-documenting help messages for each command, so you can always run `!help` to see the most up-to-date list of commands.

-`!invite_link` gives the user a link which they can use to add the bot to their servers.
+* `!invite_link` gives the user a link which they can use to add the bot to their servers.
-`!source_code` links a user to this GitHub repository.
+* `!source_code` links a user to this GitHub repository.
-`!submit_record` provides a user to the Google Form which is used for collecting record submissions.
+* `!submit_record` provides a user to the Google Form which is used for collecting record submissions.
-`!settings` has been discussed above.
+* `!settings` has been discussed above.
-`!submissions` is a server specific, role specific set of commands used to view, confirm and deny submissions. _This will be discussed below._
+* `!submissions` is a server specific, role specific set of commands used to view, confirm and deny submissions. _This will be discussed below._
-`!help <command>` provides a user with a help message.
+* `!help <command>` provides a user with a help message.
 If a command is provided, a help message for that command will be provided.

 ### Submissions Commands